extemporelang/extempore-emacs-mode/readme.md

 The most important commands are

-    M-x extempore-connect-or-disconnect (C-c C-j)
+    M-x extempore-connect (C-c C-j)

 Connect the current `extempore-mode` buffer to a running Extempore process---this is necessary to begin sending code for evaluation.
+If called with a prefix arg, prompt for a host & port number to connect to, otherwise use the values of `extempore-default-host` (default "localhost") and `extempore-default-port` (default 7099).

 An Extempore process may have multiple connected buffers, and each buffer can be connected to multiple Extempore processes.
-If called with a prefix arg, disconnect current buffer.

     M-x switch-to-extempore (C-c C-z)